 Despite the well-known business benefits of D&I, many Australian organisations do not adequately resource their D&I function or put in place measureable goals or accountabilities for their D&I activities.

-These are the findings of new research by The University of Sydney Business School Migrants@Work Research Group in collaboration with Macquarie University, the Australian Human Resources Institute (AHRI) and DCA.
+These are the findings of 2015 research by The University of Sydney Business School Migrants@Work Research Group in collaboration with Macquarie University, the Australian Human Resources Institute (AHRI) and DCA.

 The results of the survey, Benchmarking Diversity and Inclusion Practices in Australia, has revealed that many Australian organisations fail to adopt “measureable goals or accountabilities” related to their diversity and inclusion policies.